avocet-ibis/avocet-ibis.github.io/_posts/2024-12-21-summer-of-ibis.md

 ![White-faced Ibis]({{ site.baseurl }}/images/2024-12-21/white-faced.jpg "White-faced Ibis")

 This gregarious species migrates in large numbers and will form nesting colonies as they settle for the breeding season.
-At Hutton Lake, they generally feed in open water but nest westward in a large, heavily vegetation floodplain that recently became part of the Wyoming Toad Conservation Area.
+At Hutton Lake, they mostly feed in open water but nest westward in a large, heavily vegetation floodplain that recently became part of the Wyoming Toad Conservation Area.
 They are often seen flying between the two areas, with rapid wingbeats and necks and legs outstretched.
-While overhead, they often vocalize with low croaking and grunting calls
+While overhead, they frequently vocalize with low croaking and grunting calls, generally the only sounds you can expect to hear from this quiet species.